Skill level: Basic knowledge of Unity

-Next on the GameManager component on _GameScope change Level Setup to Coins.
+Next on the GameManager component on _GameScope Level Setup to Automatic and change Unlock Mode to Coins.
 We will leave the number of coins needed to unlock each level to 10.
 If you created a prefab of this then Apply the changes by clicking the Apply button at the top of the inspector so the prefab is updated.

 If you now run and navigate to the Menu scene you will see that locked buttons also show how many coins are needed to unlock each level.
 If you use the Cheat Window to set the players coins to both 0 and 10 (or more), you should see the number of coins text on the level buttons changes color to indicate when they can be unlocked.